 A Little Attention Goes a Long Way

 To grow a healthy feng shui money tree, you must take care that you don't over water the plant.
-Give your tree a bit of attention each day to see what it needs, and it should grow and thrive.
+Give your tree a bit of attention each day, and it should grow and thrive.